-The best tablet for your needs can be tricky to find, whether you're looking to outfit the kids with cheap, durable tablets for school or just need a beautiful second screen to keep near the couch.
+The best tablet for your needs can be tricky to find, whether you're looking to outfit the kids with cheap, durable tablets for school or just want a beautiful second screen to keep near the couch.

 To help you decide which tablet is right for you, we test all of the top devices in our lab and in the real world.
-In general, Amazon tablets are great for kids and anyone on a tight budget. iPads are best for students and creative pros, especially with the new M1 chip and new displays in Apple's new iPad Pro 2021 — which we just reviewed.
-And those who care most about productivity should check out Microsoft’s Surface line or other Windows-powered tablets.
+In general, Amazon tablets are great for kids and anyone on a tight budget. iPads are best for students and creative pros, especially with the M1 chip and improved displays in Apple's iPad Pro 2021.